tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CAR T cells (chimeric antigen receptor T cells): extracellular ligand recognition domain (single chain variable fragment, ScFv) fused to signaling domain of CD3z, intracellular costimulatory molecule (CD28, 4-1BB, ICOS, CD40, or CD27)
 # Clonal exhaustion as a mechanism to protect against severe immunopathology and death from an overwhelming CD8 T cell response
  - possible evolutionary reason for T cell exhaustion
+# Clonal expansion of CD8 T cells in the systemic circulation precedes development of ipilimumab-induced toxicities
+## Significance
+ - CD8 T cell clonal expansion within systemic circulation potential correlative biomarker of irAEs in prostate cancer patients receiving ICI
+## Abstract
+ - 27 metastatic prostate cancer patients
+ - sequencing of TCR beta chains revealed clonal expansion of CD8 T cells in blood samples collected before irAE onset
+ - expansion of > 55 CD8 T cell clones preceeded severe irAE onset
+## Introduction
+ - **hypothesis: clonal expansion of T cells in the systemic circulation, which are likely to be reactive against self-antigens, may correlate with irAEs (since clonal expansion of T cells in tumor tissues, which are likely tumor reactive, may predict for clinical benefit with immune checkpoint therapy)**
+## Results
+### Evaluation for biomarkers that may correlate with clinical outcomes
+ - increased ICOS<sup>+</sup> CD4 T cells biomarker of ICI
+ - clinically benefitting patients more likely to have higher levels of CD3 T cells expressing CTLA-4 in pre-treatment blood
+ - also see better clinical response from patients with increased baseline CTLA-4<sup>+</sup> CD3 T cell to PD-1<sup>+</sup> CD3 T cell ratio, perhaps due to here using CTLA-4 blockade?
+ - pre-/on-treatment T cell clonality didn't correlate with clinical outcomes but **CD8 T cell clonal expansion was greater in patients developing severe irAEs**
+### Circulating CD8 T cell clonal expansion precedes the development of grade 2-3
+## Discussion
+ - previous literature has suggested increased T cell clonality in tumor microenvironment correlates with clinical response to PD-1 blockade
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells